alexrivadeneira/i2wd/week3/outline.md

 ```
 Here's a translation of the above CSS into English: "Normally, make h2 elements have a yellow background color.
 But, when someone hovers over h2 elements with their mouse, change the background color to red."

 The pseudo class declaration replaces style declarations from the previous declaration.
-We can selectively alter properties, while leaving others in tact.
-For example, maybe we always want to keep our h2's font size 72px, with 100% width, and text aligned center, but want to change the background color on a hover event:
+We can selectively alter properties, while leaving others intact.
+For example, maybe we always want to keep our h2's font size 72px, width at 100% of the container, and text aligned center, but want to change the background color on a hover event:

 ```
 h2{